dgatf/PicoMSO/README.md

 - Mixed-signal capture (logic + analog in one session)
 - Deterministic **hardware triggering (PIO + DMA)**
-- No sample loss or software-trigger latency
+- No sample loss and zero software-trigger latency
 - Seamless integration with **libsigrok** and **PulseView**
 - Support for **RP2040** and **RP2350**
 - Prebuilt **PicoMSO Desktop binaries** for easy setup